 How To Roast A Whole Cauliflower Head

-TIP: Cut off the woody center of the bottom stalk, but be careful to not cut too much off, as cooking whole cauliflower requires the head to stay in tact.
-It should look like this on the bottom:
+Cut off the woody center of the bottom stalk, but be careful to avoid removing too much, as cooking whole cauliflower requires the head to stay intact.
+See the picture below for how it should look.

-- Make the garlic Parmesan sauce.
-Stir together olive oil, garlic, Parmesan, basil, parsley, thyme, sea salt, and black pepper.
+- Make sauce.
+Stir together olive oil, garlic, parmesan, basil, parsley, thyme, sea salt, and black pepper.

-- Season the cauliflower.
-Start with the cauliflower head upside down (core side up) in a dutch oven – this one is the perfect size dutch oven for whole roasted cauliflower.
+- Season.
+Place the cauliflower head upside down (core side up) in a dutch oven (this one is the perfect size for whole roasted cauliflower!).
 Drizzle 1/2 the sauce over the top of it and let it drip down the core.

-- Season the top.
-Flip cauliflower over and drizzle with remaining sauce.
+- Flip.
+Turn cauliflower over and drizzle with remaining sauce.
 Use a basting brush to spread it all over.
 Make sure that the entire head of cauliflower is covered in sauce.

 - Bake cauliflower in the oven whole.
-Cover the dutch oven with lid and bake until the cauliflower is tender and pierces easily with a knife.
+Cover the dutch oven with lid and bake until the cauliflower is tender.
+It should pierce easily with a knife or fork.

-- Broil whole roasted cauliflower with parmesan.
-Sprinkle parmesan cheese on top and broil until the cheese is browned.
+- Broil.
+Sprinkle more parmesan cheese on top and broil until the cheese is browned.
 If you like, sprinkle with fresh parsley for garnish, and/or even additional parmesan.

 For a whole roasted cauliflower recipe, roast it 35 to 45 minutes covered, followed by a few minutes under the broiler.

-If you want to know how to make roasted cauliflower in the form of florets instead of roasting a whole cauliflower head, try a roasted cauliflower florets recipe instead.
+If you want to know how to make roasted cauliflower in the form of florets instead of roasting a cauliflower head whole, try a roasted cauliflower florets recipe instead.
 This will require much less time in the oven, but a bit more prep time.
 Broccoli and cauliflower florets can be roasted together and make a colorful addition to any meal.